SamirsGit/samirsgit.gitub.io/_posts/2024-11-15-Bandit-page2.markdown

 ![Bandit0](:bandit_16.1.png){:data-align="center"}

 RSA private keys are an important part of assymetric cryptography, it can be used for decrypting data, digital signatures, authentication, secure key exchange, and code signing.
+This RSA key may be useful in the future, we should save the file in the /tmp directory.

 Level Password: kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx